GRE Biology Test

-The GRE subject test in biology was a standardized test in the United States created by the Educational Testing Service, and is designed to assess a candidate's potential for graduate or post-graduate study in the field of biology.
-The test is comprehensive and covers—in equal proportions—molecular biology, organismal biology, and ecology and evolution.
+The GRE subject test in biology was a standardized test in the United States created by the Educational Testing Service, and was designed to assess a candidate's potential for graduate or post-graduate study in the field of biology.
+The test was comprehensive and covered—in equal proportions—molecular biology, organismal biology, and ecology and evolution.
+ETS took the decision to discontinue the test after April 2021.

-This exam, like all the GRE subject tests, is paper-based, as opposed to the GRE general test which is usually computer-based.
-It contains 194 questions, which are to be answered within 2 hours and 50 minutes.
-Scores on this exam are required for entrance to some biology Ph.D. programs in the United States.
+This exam, like all the GRE subject tests, was paper-based, as opposed to the GRE general test which is usually computer-based.
+It contains 194 questions which were to be answered within 2 hours and 50 minutes.
+Scores on this exam were required for entrance to some biology Ph.D. programs in the United States.

-Scores are scaled and then reported as a number between 200 and 990; however, in recent versions of the test, the maximum and minimum reported scores have been 940 (corresponding to the 99 percentile) and 400 (1 percentile) respectively.
+Scores were scaled and then reported as a number between 200 and 990; however, in recent versions of the test, the maximum and minimum reported scores were 940 (corresponding to the 99 percentile) and 400 (1 percentile) respectively.
 The mean score for all test takers from July, 2009, to July, 2012, was 658 with a standard deviation of 123.

 Tests generally took place three times per year, on one Saturday in each of September, October, and April.
-ETS took the decision to discontinue the test after April 2021.